oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 #        readinessProbe:
 ```

-The first thing to note here is the # at the beginning, it's been commented out. on each line remove the # (only the first one, and only the # character, be sure not to remove any whitespace.)
-The resulting section should look like this, assuming it does save the file.
-The stockmanager has similar entries in it, it's not required in the lab, but you can also update those if you like.
+As you can see this section has been commented out.

+- On each line remove the # (only the first one, and only the # character, be sure not to remove any whitespace.)
+- Save the file

+The resulting section should look like this:

 ```
         resources: